What is Technical Writing?

 User manual

-Technical documentation is needed to communicate those instructions and ensure that the user doesn’t make a fatal error.
-This is the most common type of technical writing and exists in the form of instruction manuals, maintenance checklists/guidelines, references, and engineering specifications, among others.
+Technical documents communicate instructions and ensure the user doesn’t make a fatal error.
+The most common types of technical writing are instruction manuals, maintenance checklists/guidelines, references, and engineering specifications.

 Instructions for the End-User